hazelvarshney/OPENCV-CAR-DETECTION1/README.md

 It then draws a bounding box around the detected car and then displays the processed video in real time.

+The objective of this project was to gain hands on experience with the core concepts of OpenCV by implementing a simple yet effective colour-based object tracking system

+The benchmarking showed that colour conversion and masking consume most of the processing time, as both operations examine every pixel in the frame.
+Contour detection and drawing operations are comparatively inexpensive since they only process detected object boundaries.

-The demo videos are uploaded this project alongwith the performance benchmarks.
+The demo videos are uploaded alongwith the project.